Pickleball and Tennis: What’s the Difference?

 The “no-volley zone”

 - Pickleball also has a unique two-bounce rule.
-After you serve, the returning team has to hit the ball after one bounce.
+After you serve, the returning team has to hit the ball after one bounce (they can’t volley it out f the air).
 Then, the serving team has to let it bounce once before hitting it back.
 After that, it’s game on!
 This rule is in effect at the start of every point.

 Play pickleball at CA

 Want to learn more?
-Check out our blog on the benefits of pickleball and follow CA Tennis on Facebook!
+Check out our blog on the benefits of pickleball and follow Columbia Area Pickleball on Facebook!

 If you’re ready to play, Owen Brown has six newly built pickleball courts waiting for you!
 To reserve a spot at Owen Brown, call Long Reach Tennis Club at 410-423-4120.